memsql/SingleStoreNETConnector/docs/content/troubleshooting/transaction-usage.md

 ## Workaround: Use IgnoreCommandTransaction=true

-To easily migrate code from Connector/NET, use the `IgnoreCommandTransaction=true` connection string setting to emulate Connector/NET's behaviour and not validate the value of `SingleStoreCommand.Transaction`.
+To easily migrate code from Connector/NET, use the `IgnoreCommandTransaction=true` connection string setting to emulate Connector/NET's behavior and not validate the value of `SingleStoreCommand.Transaction`.
 By doing this, you will not need the code fixes prescribed below.

 ## Code Fix: Set SingleStoreCommand.Transaction